kivy/kivy/doc/sources/guide/architecture.rst

 If you just look at the code, chances are you will get a rough idea already, but since this approach certainly is daunting for most users, this section explains the basic ideas of the implementation in more detail.
+You can skip this section and refer to it later, but we suggest at least skimming it for a rough overview.

 Kivy consists of several building blocks that we will explain in the following.